CheukH/Capstone-2024/README.md

 - Solar radiation – Solar radiation (in MJ/m2) at each hour
 - Rainfall – Rainfall (in mm) at each hour
 - Snowfall – Snowfall (in cm) at each hour
 - Seasons – The season during which the data was collected (Winter/ Spring/ Summer/Autumn)
+- Holiday – whether the day was a holiday (Holiday/No holiday)
+- Functional Day – whether the day was a functional day (Yes/ No)